samchon/typia/README.md

     --output src/generated
 ```

+For frontend projects.

-If you're not using standard TypeScript compiler, you can't use [transform mode](#transformation-stable).
+If you're using non-standard TypeScript compiler like like [SWC](https://swc.rs/) or [Babel](https://babeljs.io/), you can't use [transform mode](#transformation-stable).
 Instead, you can utilize the generation mode.
 Install `typia` through `npm install` command and run `typia generate` command like above.

 The generator of `typia` reads your TypeScript code of `--input` and writes transformed TypeScript code into the `--output` directory.
 However, as this feature generates duplicated TypeScript code even even not perfectly stable like [transform mode](#transformation-stable), I recommend you to use generation mode only when you're using non-standard TypeScript compiler.